Yes! asensei can automatically sync your workout to the Concept 2 Logbook. From there you are also able to link to Strava, Fitbit, Garmin and more.

 What Data Does asensei share with the Concept 2 Logbook?

 asensei automatically shares all the data that the Concept 2 Logbook supports, including an overall summary of the workout, stroke by stroke data and interval data.
-If there is a warmup in the workout it is shown in the first interval and strokes rowed between active rowing intervals are captured as rest distance and time.
+If there is a warmup in the workout it is captured in the first interval as 'rest rowing', and strokes rowed between active rowing intervals are captured as rest distance and time.

 Data types that are shared with the Logbook include: distance, time, strokes rate, stroke count, heart rate, calories per hour, Watts.